genexuslabs/gxui/README.md

 * **GridExtension**

   Custom render for Grid controls.
 Wraps `Ext.grid.Panel` so it can be used from GeneXus.
 Grids are an excellent way of showing large amounts of tabular data on the client side.
-Essentially a supercharged <table>, GridExtension makes it easy to fetch, sort and filter large amounts of data.
+Essentially a supercharged &lt;table&gt;, GridExtension makes it easy to fetch, sort and filter large amounts of data.

 * **Layout**